 Education, Innovation and Technology are the two leading indicators.

 So I am looking forward to seeing the next article from Ray in this series.
-I hope that Ray can share the individual country profile (US and China) with regards to the 8 factors above.
+I hope that Ray can share the individual country profile (US and China) with regard to the 8 factors above.

 Also, given that education is such an important factor, it will be good to deep dive into education and unpack it a bit more.
 How did Ray and his team come up with the “education curve” for the US and China and other countries?
 What are the key components within the Education score?
 A few facts that we know about education are: